A young man wearing a Mears uniform carries copper pipes over his shoulder

 • If the fuse blows or circuit breaker trips again call the Repairs Centre via live chat or call 01733 385030.
 Please note, circuit breakers are sensitive devices and a bulb blowing can result in the circuit breaker for that circuit tripping.
 When replacing fuses, always switch off the main switch first and switch it on when the fuse has been refitted.

-13. Electricity - what should I do if my sockets are not working but my lights are?
+What should I do if sockets are not working but my lights are?

 • Check the main fuse or circuit breaker in the consumer unit/fuse box (these are normally found in your hallway)